 There are many variations on the classic croissant.
 Almond croissants, raspberry croissants or ones with a hint of pistachio are all worth sampling.
 I have even heard of a chocolate orange croissant.

-I love the plain croissant for breakfast.
-Buttery.
-Flaky on the outside.
-Maybe topped with a bit of jam.
-And sometimes, just sometimes, I dip it in my coffee like the French are known to do.
+I love a good quality croissant for breakfast.
+Have it plain.
+Add a bit of butter.
+Or a dab of jam.
+And sometimes, just sometimes, dip it in your coffee like the French are known to do.

 34 rue Yves Toudic, 10th arrondissement